-karela fry recipe – kakarakaya fry or bitter gourd fry is an easy and quick dish. this is a north indian style karela fry recipe as i have used the spices which are generally used in north indian cooking. karela is also known as kakarakaya or bitter gourd or bitter melon.
+Karela fry recipe – Kakarakaya fry or bitter gourd fry is an easy, quick and healthy dish.
+This is a North Indian style karela fry recipe as I have used the spices which are generally used in North Indian cooking.
+Karela is also known as kakarakaya or bitter gourd or bitter melon.
+A vegan recipe.

-these karela fry can be served as a side dish with a combination of dal rice or rasam rice or sambar rice. you can also serve this karela fry with chapati or phulkas.
+These bitter gourd fry can be served as a side dish with a combination of dal rice or rasam rice or sambar rice.
+You can also serve them with Indian flatbreads like chapati or phulkas.

 - 250 grams tender karela (bitter gourd or bitter melon or kakarakaya)

 - ½ teaspoon red chili powder

 - 1 teaspoon coriander powder

 - 1 teaspoon fennel powder